Anytime-valid simultaneous lower confidence bounds for the true discovery proportion: Notation and Related Literature

 The set of indices of the rejected elementary hypotheses is denoted by $R$, with $R\in\mathcal{C}$.
-Note that we do not specify any rejection rule to determine $R$.
-Indeed, the rejected hypotheses correspond to (a subset of) the hypotheses that are of interest to the practitioner.
-Every rejected hypothesis is considered to be a discovery and a true hypothesis corresponds to a false discovery.
+We do not specify any rejection rule to determine $R$.
+Indeed, the rejected hypotheses correspond to (a subset of) the elementary hypotheses that are of interest to the practitioner.
+Every rejected elementary hypothesis is considered to be a discovery and a true, but falsely rejected elementary hypothesis corresponds to a false discovery.
 Because $R$ specifies the set of discoveries, we call it a discovery set.
-Denote by $T_R=T\cap R$ the set of indices corresponding to true elementary hypotheses in the discovery set.
+Denote by $T_R(\trueP)\equiv T_R\coloneq T\cap R$ the set of indices corresponding to discoveries which are false under some $\trueP\in\mathcal{P}$.
 The number of false discoveries is denoted by $|T_R|=\tau(R)$.
 The false discovery proportion (FDP) is given by $\pi_0(R)=\tau(R)/|R|$ and the true discovery proportion (TDP) is given by $\pi_1(R)=1-\pi_0(R)$.